spraakbanken/korp-frontend/doc/frontend_devel.md

 When clicking on a word in the KWIC a link will be added to the sidebar.
 Clicking this link opens a new tab where the entire text is shown.

 The corpus must have the structural attribute `text__id`, which should be a unique ID in the corpus. `_head` and `_tail` are also needed and should contain the whitespace before and after the token.
+It is optional to put whitespace in both attributes.
+The simplest use case is to just put the trailing whitespace in `_tail` of that token and leave `_head` empty.
 The frontend will assume that any corpus with `reading_mode: true` will have these attributes.

 It is possible to write a custom reading component.
 See [this file](https://github.com/spraakbanken/korp-frontend/blob/dev/app/scripts/components/readingmode.js) for an example.
 See [Components](#components) for documentation on custom components.